Initial registration with application fee must be by mail.

 Large bags of ice will be available from the event staff at competitive prices.
 A cart will make regular rounds to distribute ice to vendors.

 See the Food Vendor Application for details on vendor fees and rules.
-Fees are higher this year, but no percentage of sales will be collected in 2017 as has been done in the past.

 Commercial food vendors must provide a Certification of Liability Insurance to be submitted with the application and fee.
 This certificate is not required for non-profit food vendors.

 Preference will be given to non-profit organizations, cooks, and suppliers of farm products from the tri-county area.

 Some foods to consider: corn on the cob, nachos, chili, popcorn, breads, salads, desserts, fresh fruit/berries, homemade ice cream, jams & jellies, etc.